lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 title = "My journey so far"

 +++
-This is a recounting of my journey so far as an adult.
-I'm hesitant to say it's a digital nomad's journey, or an entrepreneur's, but it is my own (mostly unplanned) journey.
-Every part represented and catalyzed a different phase in my life.
-It is ongoing and I hope it keeps surprising me!
+This is a recounting of my journey so far post-college.
+I feel as though I've allowed myself to fully explore every phase of life and follow every inkling of curiosity.
+It is an ongoing journey and I hope it keeps surprising me!

 # 2012